CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 .. class:: dict([arg])

    Return a new dictionary initialized from an optional positional argument or from a set of keyword arguments.
 If no arguments are given, return a new empty dictionary.
 If the positional argument *arg* is a mapping object, return a dictionary mapping the same keys to the same values as does the mapping object.
 Otherwise the positional argument must be a sequence, a container that supports iteration, or an iterator object.
 The elements of the argument must each also be of one of those kinds, and each must in turn contain exactly two objects.
 The first is used as a key in the new dictionary, and the second as the key's value.
 If a given key is seen more than once, the last value associated with it is retained in the new dictionary.

    If keyword arguments are given, the keywords themselves with their associated values are added as items to the dictionary.
 If a key is specified both in the positional argument and as a keyword argument, the value associated with the keyword is retained in the dictionary.
 For example, these all return a dictionary equal to ``{"one": 2, "two": 3}``:

    * ``dict(one=2, two=3)``
    * ``dict({'one': 2, 'two': 3})``
    * ``dict(zip(('one', 'two'), (2, 3)))``
    * ``dict([['two', 3], ['one', 2]])``

    The first example only works for keys that are valid Python identifiers; the others work with any valid keys.

-   .. versionadded:: 2.2

-   .. versionchanged:: 2.3
-      Support for building a dictionary from keyword arguments added.

 These are the operations that dictionaries support (and therefore, custom mapping